Search: great british bake off

 Mustardy Kale Mac and Cheese

 And not forgetting: 'Her Majesty's Cake', based on the delight she created for the Queen's 90th birthday.

 Britain's favourite Bake Off winner now has her own prime-time BBC2 cookery series and companion cookbook.

 Nadiya Hussain, winner of 2015's Great British Bake Off, is loved for her warmth and charisma as well as her unique approach to flavours.
-In her brand new TV show and book, Nadiya transforms familiar home-cooked dishes into fresh and enticing recipes, inspired by her spice cupboard, Bangladeshi family roots and British upbringing.
-With over 100 easy new twists on old favourites, these recipes just beg readers to try and taste for themselves, including:
+For her brand new BBC TV series and book, Nadiya sets off round the country to meet some of the growers, producers and pioneers behind the best of modern British food.

 Masala Eggy Bread